TranNgocMinh/My_Reading/README.md

 6. Factfulness - A gift from <a href="https://www.gatesnotes.com/About-Bill-Gates/My-gift-to-college-graduates">Bill Gates</a> (<a href = "https://github.com/TranNgocMinh/MyReading2018/blob/master/Factfulness.epub">download epub file</a>)

 # These are the books I will read in 2019:
-1. Artificial Intelligence: A Modern Approach (3rd Edition)
+1. Artificial Intelligence: A Modern Approach (3rd Edition) (<a href="https://www.cin.ufpe.br/~tfl2/artificial-intelligence-modern-approach.9780131038059.25368.pdf">Download Free PDF</a>)
-2. Code Complete: A Practical Handbook of Software Construction, Second Edition
+2. Code Complete: A Practical Handbook of Software Construction, Second Edition (<a href="http://aroma.vn/web/wp-content/uploads/2016/11/code-complete-2nd-edition-v413hav.pdf">Download Free PDF</a>)
-3. Reafactoring: Improving the Design of Existing Code
+3. Reafactoring: Improving the Design of Existing Code (<a href="https://www.csie.ntu.edu.tw/~r95004/Refactoring_improving_the_design_of_existing_code.pdf">Download Free PDF</a>)